wp-plugins/genesis-favicon-uploader/readme.txt

 == Frequently Asked Questions ==
 = What file type does this support? =
-Currently only supports .ico files but already working on an update that will accept .png, .gif and .jpeg
+Currently only supports .ico files but already working on an update that will accept .png.

 == Screenshots ==